ThushanMadu/common-tools/bigquery-flash-data-sync/README.md

 gcloud config set project YOUR_PROJECT_ID

 # 4. Bootstrap your configuration
-cp .env.example . env
+cp .env.example .env
-# Edit . env with your credentials (see Configuration below)
+# Edit .env with your credentials (see Configuration below)

 # 5. Run in dry-run mode to validate
 DRY_RUN=true go run ./cmd/datasync